uas-at-ucla-dependencies/Firmware/README.md

 3. In the Type dropdown, select `UDP`.
 4. The Listening Port should default to 14550.
 5. Click `Add` under Target Hosts.
-6. Type in `<address>:14570`, where `<address>` is the IP address or hostname of the machine the simulator is running on.
+6. Type in `<address>:14570`, where `<address>` is the IP address or hostname of the machine the simulator is running on (`localhost` if it's the same computer).
 For example, if you are using a Raspberry Pi plugged in to your computer or on your local network, enter `raspberrypi.local:14570`.
 Note that if you use a hostname like this, it will be converted to the IPv4 address before the configuration is saved.
 7. Click `Ok`.
 8. Start the simulator and click `Connect` from the `Comm Links` tab.
 9. You should see the state of the drone in the status bar, and no longer see "Waiting for Vehicle Connection."